NoroffFEU/development-platforms/2-mysql-caste-study.md

 - open source GPL, free to use
 - community support only

-MySQL standard edition (annual subscription of about 2000 usd / year per server )
+MySQL standard edition (annual subscription of about 2000 USD / year per server )

-- 24/7 support from oracle.
+- 24/7 support from Oracle.
-- mostly the same as community edition but with support.
+- mostly the same as the community edition but with support.

-MySQL enterprise edition (5000 usd / year per server)
+MySQL enterprise edition (5000 USD / year per server)

 - cluster routing and partitioning features
-- tools for security, backups and monitoring
+- tools for security, backups, and monitoring
 - thread pooling for performance increase during large loads

-MySQL cluster CGE (10.000 usd / year per server)
+MySQL Cluster CGE (10.000 USD / year per server)

 - designed for linear scalability
 - highly available, high volume